Super Bowl 58 Betting Guide - How To Bet on the Super Bowl Legally

 That said, the best Super Bowl bets – for our money – are simply the ones you enjoy the most.
 A huge part of the betting market is having fun.
 Remember, for 99% of people, sports betting is about entertainment, not income.
 (Of course, for those who really want to win big, taking a dog on the moneyline is the best bet on the boards.)

-You can wager on things like how many times a broadcaster will holler a particular catch phrase, the over/under on the length of the national anthem, what color sneakers the halftime lead performer will wear, whether or not Donald Trump will tweet during the game, what color the winning coach’s Gatorade shower will be, and much more.
+You can wager on things like how many times a broadcaster will holler a particular catchphrase, the over/under on the length of the national anthem, what color sneakers the halftime lead performer will wear, whether or not the President will tweet during the game, what color the winning coach’s Gatorade shower will be, and much more.